sguysc/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+1. First, I converted the images to grayscale, then I used Gaussian blur  (with kernel_size=5) to prepare the image for edge detect.
+2. I used canny edge detect on the blurred image with the following thresholds :low_threshold=50, high_threshold=150.
+3. I set the ROI to roughly the lower half of the image (using the region_of_interest function)
+4.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...